 The Gluten-Free Watchdog sends full products to a testing lab to determine if they contain gluten.
 You can pay the Gluten-Free Watchdog a $6.99 monthly subscription fee to see the test results of a handful of products the owner of the site tests every month.

-I guess people will have to take The Gluten-Free Watchdog’s criticism of Nima with a grain of salt after weighing the pros and cons of the device and the costs of a Gluten Free Watchdog subscription.
+I also think people should take The Gluten-Free Watchdog’s criticism of Nima with a grain of salt after weighing the pros and cons of the device and the costs of a Gluten Free Watchdog subscription.

 Nima Sensor Errors

-One of the most annoying parts of using Nima Sensor is when it comes back with an error message.
+One of the most annoying parts of using Nima Sensor is when it returns an error message.
 Sometimes, you can look at the back of the test capsule to see what the pink lines reveal, but this isn’t a reliable method.

 The first pink line will show you the capsule worked; the second pink line reveals “no gluten found,” while the third pink line reveals “gluten found.”
 Sometimes the third pink line is very faint.